 I cannot believe that Christmas Eve is tomorrow.
 Where does the time go?
 I’m not gonna lie…I’m pretty darn excited.
 The copious amounts of delicious food, gift exchanges, and the celebration of family and friends is what I love most about this time of year.

 Tomorrow, my family is having quite the Christmas Eve feast.
 Since we’re Ukrainian, we celebrate by having a huge dinner consisting of 12 meatless dishes.
 This year is the first in a long time where we will be having Pyrizhky, or cabbage buns.
 I never really grew up on these delectable little dough balls.
 My Baba, Grandma and Claudia never made them, so they were never a part of our Ukrainian feasts.
 This year, I decided to take some action and try to make them with Claudia.
 My soon to be Mother-in-Law was gracious enough to provide us with her recipe (and a bag full of samples!) to try.
 For our first attempt, they came out extremely well.
-Claudia made some tweaks, like boiling the sauerkraut, but other than that, we kept true to the recipe.
 This recipe makes approximately 13-14 dozen Pyrizhky.
 You can also use any other filling you desire, such as meat.
 However, we prefer sauerkraut.